nishanthamms/QR-Scanner/README.md

-this is basic qr scanner
+this is a basic qr scanner